 In addition to restricted stock units, the Company grants performance stock units (PSUs) to certain members of the management team.
 These PSUs vest over a three-year period, subject to continued service, and are based on (1) the total shareholder return (TSR) of the Company's common stock price compared to the S&P Healthcare Equipment Select Industry Index (the Index) over a two-year period or (2) specific revenue targets over a two-year performance period.
 Additionally, in 2022, the Company made PSU grants to its then CEO that included attainment criteria that required the Company's stock price to reach certain pre-specified stock prices.
 Since TSR and stock price attainment are considered market conditions, the PSUs based on TSR and stock price attainment have fair values that are determined at the grant date using the Monte Carlo simulation model, with the recorded expense based on fair value.
 Since revenue targets are considered performance conditions, the PSUs based on revenue targets have a fair value that is equal to the closing stock price on the grant date, with the recorded expense based on the fair value and the probability of achievement, which is reassessed at each reporting period.
+As of September 30, 2024, the probability of achievement was estimated to be 94% for the PSU's granted in 2024, 90% to 92% for the PSU's granted in 2023, and 94% for the PSU's granted in 2022.

+No PSU grants were awarded in the three months ended September 30, 2024.
 The PSU grant activity is as follows:

-Three Months Ended June 30, 2024 Six Months Ended June 30, 2024 Shares Weighted Average Fair Value Shares Weighted Average Fair Value Total shareholder return 6,110 \$ 15.80 245,833 \$ 20.89
+Three Months Ended Nine Months Ended September 30, 2024 Weighted Average Fair Value September 30, 2024 Weighted Average Fair Value Shares Weighted Average Fair Value Shares Weighted Average Fair Value Total shareholder return - \$ - 245,833 \$ 20.89 Revenue targets - \$ - 245,844 \$ 15.23 Total PSUs granted - \$ - 491,677 \$ 18.06

-Revenue targets